 The history of the country with its gemstones is deep and rich as well as inseparably linked.
 For generations, the knowledge in searching and processing has been passed down and perfected, so that the local people have an excellent understanding of the sapphires and the most experienced traders, cutters and miners all come from the highlands of Sri Lanka.
-Highland complex
+Learn More on Highland Complex

 This can still be seen today in the very traditional mining methods, the gratitude and pride of the people for this rare natural treasure and the harmonious cooperation between human and nature in sourcing the gems and the appreciation in further processing.
-Journey of a sapphire
+Learn more on Journey of a Sapphire

 The people in Sri Lanka are mostly Buddhist, very friendly and hardworking.
 In Sri Lanka there are no serious environmental or dangerous working conditions, certainly no child labour or exploitation of workers.
 The national regulations in Sri Lanka are probably the strictest in the world and therefore best for environmentally friendly gemstone mining.

 We have a great love and appreciation for Sri Lanka and this makes us happy together with the privilege of working with fine & fair Ceylon sapphires directly from the source.
-For our philosophy of a transparent & sustainable trade “from mine to market” we have designed each of our processes for the benefit of people and nature and are very happy to offer “fair sapphires” from Sri Lanka.
-Fair sapphires
+For our philosophy of a transparent & sustainable trade "from mine to market" we have designed each of our processes for the benefit of people and nature and are very happy to offer "fair sapphires" from Sri Lanka.
+Read more on Fair Sapphires

 In the entire process of gemstone processing, we combine the experience and appreciation of traditional rituals and practices of our partners and employees with our goal of maximum sustainability and fairness and our critical eye for the finest qualities for our promise of value.
 This starts with the gemstone sourcing by mining, through rough stone selection and thermal treatment if necessary, to cutting and polishing and final quality assurance.
 We can only ever be as good as our employees who have an incredibly positive and passionate gift through their culture and religion and giving their best for the finest sapphires!